 - The histological slides are good examples of the 4 layers of the GI tube.
 The epithelium (E) is non-keratinized stratifiedsquamous.
 The muscularismucosae (MM) is indicated by the arrows.
 There are also inner circular and outer longitudinal muscle layers.

-- the esophagogastricjunction is located approximately at the level of the diaphragm.
+The upper third is skeletal muscle (voluntary), middle third is mixed, and lower third is smooth muscle- the esophagogastricjunction is located approximately at the level of the diaphragm.
 Contractions of the diaphragm create sphincter-like effects, preventing reflux of stomach acids and content.
 Theesophagogastric junction is a functional, not anatomical, sphincter.

 -abrupt transition of epithelium at the esophagogastric junction, from the non-keratinized stratified squamous epithelium of the esophagus to the columnar gastric surface epithelium.